jxxcarlson/math-markdown/README.md

 ## Running without Math

-MMarkdown can also be used as a pure Elm, plain old Markdown parser, with the paragraph-centric caveat above.
+MMarkdown can also be used as a plain old Markdown parser, with the paragraph-centric caveat above.
 See `./app-plain`